mtouloup/DARO_Scheduler/README.md

 **Note**: Ensure that the trained model is available and properly loaded by the API to make accurate scheduling decisions.

-Running teh Api with Docker
+Running the Api with Docker
 ===================

 To simplify deployment, you can containerize and run the application using Docker.